Partition Image Mapper is a tool that allows you to temporarily use the partition image as a real partition.

 - The tool will back up the partition table information for later restoration.
 The file has .MBR extension in the same directory as PartIMGMapper.exe.

-Note: for Windows partition images, you need to put it in row 1.
+- For Windows partition images, you need to put it in row 1.

 After you’ve done the work with the partition image, you can restore the partition as it was.